GS-Shashank/Student_Safety_Predictor/README.md

 RedZone-
-    1 if NO
+    1 if NO and
     0 if YES

 dist-
     any real number distance (in km)

 resideHome, resideHostel, residePG -
-    1 if YES
+    1 if YES and
     0 if NO

 transpoCollege, transpoPersonal-
-    1 if YES
+    1 if YES and
     0 if NO

 comfort_rating-